 Data Information and Details

-Two databases will be used in the challenge: Abdominal CT and MRI.
+Two databases are used in the challenge: Abdominal CT and MRI (T1 and T2 weighted).
 Each data set in these two databases corresponds to a series of DICOM images belonging to a single patient.
 The data sets are collected retrospectively and randomly from the PACS of DEU Hospital.
 There is no connection between the data sets obtained from CT and MR databases (i.e. they are acquired from different patients and not registered).

 Data Quality and Specifications: